-No. 20 Louisiana Tech rallied from two 24-point deficits to force overtime with a field goal at the end of the fourth quarter, but Utah State squashed the rally -- and Tech's hopes of crashing the BCS -- with a 48-41 victory at Joe Aillet Stadium.
+No. 20 Louisiana Tech rallied from two 24-point deficits to force overtime with a field goal at the end of the fourth quarter, but Utah State denied the improbable -- and Tech's hopes of crashing the BCS -- with a 48-41 victory Saturday at Joe Aillet Stadium.

-After Matt Nelson capped a furious Louisiana Tech rally with a 32-yard field goal on the final play of regulation, Utah State running back Kerwynn Williams scored on third play in overtime to give the Aggies a lead.
+After Matt Nelson capped Louisiana Tech's furious surge with a 32-yard field goal on the final play of regulation, Utah State running back Kerwynn Williams scored on the third play in overtime to give the Aggies a lead.

-Facing a fourth-and-3 at Utah State's 18, Louisiana Tech opted to run the ball up the middle.
-The game ended when Ray Holley was stopped for no gain.
+Facing a fourth-and-3 at Utah State's 18, Louisiana Tech opted to run the ball up the middle, and that's where the game ended when Ray Holley was stopped for no gain.

-Led by quarterback Chuckie Keeton, Utah State's offense started fast and rolled up 646 yards of offense to Louisiana Tech's 629.
+Led by quarterback Chuckie Keeton, Utah State started fast and rolled up 646 yards of offense to Louisiana Tech's 629.

 Keeton had 340 yards passing (20 of 34), 121 yards rushing on 17 carries and four touchdowns.

-Meanwhile, the Aggies defense held the potent Bulldogs in check for more than a half to help Utah State 9-2 (5-0) clinch at least a share of the WAC championship.
-The Aggies can take the outright conference title with a victory over Idaho in next week's regular-season finale.
+Meanwhile, the Aggies defense held the potent Bulldogs in check for more than a half to help Utah State (9-2, 5-0) tie a school record in victories and clinch at least a share of the WAC championship.
+The Aggies can take the outright conference title with a victory over Idaho (1-10) in next week's regular-season finale.